GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 `"TDD is an implicit requirement of any code intervention"`

-We can even say Test Driven Development is more than just a requirement, it is a way of thinking our software.
-On the more granular level of black-box testing, we first write our specification file that describes how a piece of code should behave, i.e what the functionality we expect from it.
+We can even say Test Driven Development is more than just a requirement: it is a way of thinking our software.
+On the more granular level of black-box testing, we first write our specification file that describes how a piece of code should behave, i.e the functionality we expect from it.
 Then, we move to the next phase of writing the code to implement it.
 This is a simple concept, but not trivial to implement.
-It requires a good understand of our architecture, our dependency paths and the programming paradigm we are using (OOP for most part) beforehand.
+It requires a good understand of our architecture, our dependency paths, the programming paradigm we are using (OOP for most part), and specificities of the frameworks we adopt.
+All of that beforehand.
 On the pratical sections, we will see examples of how to do it in Rails and React using the libs we have.

 Also, it's worth noting that doing TDD will help build the basis of out test pyramid: if for every piece of code we write we have a underlying test to support it, the basis of the pyramid will increase effortlessly.

 ### BDD

-Behavior Driven Design fills the void we sometimes have between the acceptance criteria we have for a given task and the expectations we write for our code.
+Behavior Driven Design fills the void we sometimes have between the acceptance criteria of a given task and the expectations we write for our code.
 In BDD, when building the specifications, the start point is the acceptance criteria of a task.
 Next, we use a language (usually supported by a DSL) that connects the test case with the product need.
 Therefore, doing BDD requires we think about test from the very beggining, i.e from the refinement phase of a user story.

 On the practical sections, we will see examples of implementing BDD for a given task.
 Check out [this post](https://blog.geekhunter.com.br/a-juncao-do-behavior-driven-development-e-metodologia-agil/#:~:text=BDD%20%C3%A9%20uma%20metodologia%20de,e%20%E2%80%9Ccrit%C3%A9rios%20de%20aceita%C3%A7%C3%A3o%E2%80%9D) in our blog for a very good discussion on BDD and Agile culture.